MurilloGroupMSU/Dense-Plasma-Properties-Database/database/PIMC/README.md

 This folder contains data from path integral Monte Carlo (PIMC) codes.
+Learn more at [Wikipedia](https://en.wikipedia.org/wiki/Path_integral_Monte_Carlo).

 If you wish to jump to another directory: